-Whether you want to call it an audio interface or a soundcard, if you make music on a computer, it makes sense to get the best box of I/O tricks that you possibly can.
+Whether you want to call it an audio interface or a soundcard, if you make music on a Mac, PC, iPad or even iPhone, it makes sense to get the best box of I/O tricks that you possibly can.

-But how do you decide which audio interface you should buy?
+But how do you decide which USB audio interface you should buy in 2018, or even if you should buy a ThunderBolt audio interface?
 Well, the product for one person might not be the best one for another.

 Think about MIDI connectivity, too - do you plan to plug your MIDI controller directly into your computer over USB, or would full-size MIDI ports on the interface be useful?